nus-cs2103-AY2223S1/tp/docs/team/agarwal-anjali.md

       3. Delete all links of a candidate.
 Example: `deleteLink 2` deletes all links of person at index 2.
   * Implementation specifications:
     * The `Person` class has a field that stores a `Set` of links for the candidate.
-    * The parser converts the input for links from String to a valid URL using java library for URL and creates a new instance of `Link` class for each URL and then the `Link` class generates the platform as the name of the platform if it is recognised by CLIinkedIn, or else as general so that it can display the platform specific icon for the link in the GUI.
+    * The parser converts the input for links from String to a valid URL using java library for URL and creates a new instance of `Link` class for each URL.
+Then the `Link` class generates the name of the platform if it is recognised by CLInkedIn, or else as general so that it can display the platform specific icon for the link in the GUI.
     * Furthermore, to store and retrieve the links from the storage, a `JsonAdaptedLink` class is created that stores the links in String format and while reloading the application converts the String to the required URL type.